EVERYTHING YOU NEED TO KNOW ABOUT CAMELLIAS

 When Do You Prune Camellias

 When do you prune Camellias is a question we are regularly asked by those who purchase this beautiful shrub.
 When to cut back camellias is dependent on the reasons you have decided to prune.
 However, if you are simply tidying, then it is best to do so when they have stopped blooming.
-This will most likely be in May or June but this does depend on the variety of prunes you have.
+This will most likely be in May or June but this does depend on the variety of Camellias you have.
 It is unlikely that you will cause any harm if you choose to prune your Camellias at other times during the year, but doing so may remove blossom buds for growth during the next year.

 How to Prune Camellias

 Choosing how to prune your Camellias depends on why you are pruning them.
 If you’re simply pruning your Camellias for shape then you will need to use a different method compared to pruning for growth or pest control.